‘General Hospital’ Spoilers: Chase Joins Sasha In Taking Control In A Desperate Bid To Help Wiley

-New General Hospital spoilers reveal some juicy scoop regarding what comes next in the tense custody battle over Wiley.
+New General Hospital spoilers reveal some juicy scoops regarding what comes next in the tense custody battle over Wiley.
 Both Michael and Nelle are trying to figure out how to gain an edge over the other to impress the judge.
 During the week of April 13, Sasha and Chase will work together to push forward the strategy they think will be most successful.

 As viewers saw recently, Sasha came up with an idea once Diane said that she wouldn’t be a suitable wife for Michael in the eyes of a judge.
 Sasha told Michael, Willow, and Chase that she thought a marriage was still a good idea.
 However, she thought that Willow should be the one to marry Michael.

-This idea came as a shocker to the rest of the group and Chase, in particular, was not thrilled.
+This idea came as a shocker to the rest of the group, and Chase, in particular, was not thrilled.
 Willow appeared to be somewhat open to it but seemingly didn’t feel comfortable pushing forward.
 In the days ahead, Chase and Sasha will band together to make this happen.

 According to SheKnows Soaps, viewers will see developments involving Michael, Chase, and Willow during the show airing on Tuesday, April 14.
-General Hospital spoilers indicate that Chase will consider that Willow feels compelled to do whatever she can to ensure Wiley is safe and away from Nelle.
+General Hospital spoilers indicate that Chase will believe that Willow feels compelled to do whatever she can to ensure Wiley is safe and away from Nelle.

 Willow doesn't feel as if she's doing everything in her power to protect Wiley.
 Can Sasha convince her otherwise?#GH is brand-new and STARTS NOW on ABC! @katey_macmullen @SofiaMattsson1 pic.twitter.com/vBsXz4FVUr